MangalaParameswaran/Clone-1--using-only-HTML---CSS-/readme.md

-BY using HTML and CSS itself i can create "Medilab" Clone site.
+BY using HTML and CSS itself i can create my "Medilab" Clone site.